Accepting Pull Requests#

 needs backport to X.Ylabel from the original pull request.
 (Only core developers and members of the Python Triage Team can apply labels to GitHub pull requests).

-- Does the pull request have a label indicating that the submitter has signed the CLA?
+- Does the pull request pass a check indicating that the submitter has signed the CLA?

 Make sure that the contributor has signed a Contributor Licensing Agreement (CLA), unless their change has no possible intellectual property associated with it (e.g. fixing a spelling mistake in documentation).
-To check if a contributor’s CLA has been received, go to Check Python CLA and put in their GitHub username.
+The CPython CLA Bot checks whether the author has signed the CLA, and replies in the PR if they haven’t.
 For further questions about the CLA process, write to firstname.lastname@example.org.

 What's New in Pythonand

 If the change is particularly interesting for end users (e.g. new features, significant improvements, or backwards-incompatible changes), then an entry in the

 Doc/whatsnew/) should be added as well.
 Changes that affect only documentation generally do not require a